bdg221/qosf_task/README.md

 U3(0, -2/11 pi, -1/15 pi)
 ```

-Putting these values into IBM Composer shows that the circuits are very close with the table for Frobenius norm showing 99.4736% accuracy with the expected probability for a Toffoli gate.
-The trace norm results show a very similar 99.45684% accuracy.
+Putting these values into IBM Composer shows that the circuits are very close with the table for Frobenius norm ([screenshot](./images/Frobenius_norm.png)) showing 99.99985% accuracy with the expected probability for a Toffoli gate.
+The trace norm ([screenshot](./images/Trace_norm.png)) results show a very similar 99.99943% accuracy.

-Clearly, this is a matter of tolerance and additional adjusting in the optimization function and cost function could refine these solutions.
+Clearly, this is a matter of tolerance and additional adjusting in the optimization function and cost function could refine these solutions even more.

-The `differential_evolution` optimizer did not seem to do well with the counts related cost function.
-It was not able to even come close to finding parameters to make an accurate decomposition of a Toffoli gate.
+The `differential_evolution` optimizer did not seem to do well with the counts related cost function and took over 12 minutes.
+It never succesfuuly found the parameters for an equivolent Toffoli circuit, but putting the results into IBM Composer ([screenshot](./images/Count_comparison.png)), I see that it did reach 98.16148% accuracy.
+U3(-49/31 pi, -23/16 pi, 46/31 pi)
+U3(-pi, 16/11 pi, 4/23 pi)

 To duplicate the results, perform a `git clone` of the repository.
 Navigate to the `qosf_task directory`.
 Make sure that `uv` is installed on the machine and run `uv sync`.
 Open the project in VS Code and open [task1.ipynb](task1.ipynb) selecting the virtual environment, `.venv`, (created during the `uv sync` command) as the Python interpretter.
 At this point, you should be able to run the notebook.